-We will correct or adjust garage doors as required during the Warranty Period.
+We will correct or adjust garage doors as required during the first year of the Warranty Period.

 Garage doors allow entrance of snow or water.

 Garage doors shall be installed as recommended by the manufacturer.
 Some entrance of the elements can be expected under abnormal conditions.